 Dates may vary.
 Please see RFA for exact details.

 Applications may only be submitted by Cooperative Extension at 1890 Land-grant Institutions, including Tuskegee University, Central State University, and West Virginia State University; 1862 Land-grant Colleges and Universities; and the University of the District of Columbia.
 Award recipients may subcontract to organizations not eligible to apply provided such organizations are necessary for the conduct of the project.
 Failure to meet an eligibility criterion by the time of application deadline may result in the application being excluded from consideration or, even though an application may be reviewed, will preclude NIFA from making an award.
-Only one (1) application per Land-grant institution will be accepted.
+Only one (1) application per Land-grant institution will be funded.
 Current CYFAR SCP grantees may submit an application for an additional new project; however, if the same community site is being used, a justification must be provided.
 Attach to Field 12, Other Project Information.